fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 The start command will start the same container we had previously.
 Unfortunately, we forgot to start it with the flag _--interactive_ (that can also be written _-i_) so we can not interact with it.

-The container is actually up and running as the command _container ls -a_ shows, but we just can not communicate it:
+The container is actually up and running as the command _container ls -a_ shows, but we just can not communicate with it:

 ```bash
 $ docker container ls -a